Meet Our Team at Infinity Kids

 Speech and Language Pathologist

-Strengths: Quality-Oriented, Dependable, Compassionate
+Strengths: Dependable, Productive, Flexible

 Speech and Language Pathologist